zapier/zapier-platform-cli/README-source.md

 > The Zapier CLI and Platform requires Node `v4.3.2` or higher.
 We recommend using [nvm](https://github.com/creationix/nvm) and [homebrew](http://brew.sh/) to manage your Node installation.

-First up is installing the CLI and setting up your auth to create a working "Hello World" application.
+First up is installing the CLI and setting up your auth to create a working "Zapier Example" application.
 It will be private to you and visible in your live [Zapier editor](https://zapier.com/app/editor).

 ```bash
 # install the CLI globally